 User authentication is the process of verifying a person’s identity before allowing access to a system, application, or network.
-It requires the user to provide credentials, like username and password, before allowing it access to sensitive data.
-Credentials are compared to a stored database of authorized users.
+It requires the user to provide credentials, such as a username and password.
+These credentials are compared to an established database of authorized users.
 If the entry is correct, access is granted.

 How Does User Authentication Work?